austinzheng/Cormorant/README.md

 - Basic namespacing
 - Better error handling than simply crashing the REPL
 - Improved REPL
-- Ability to type in multiple forms at the top level; ability to read and execute from file
+- Ability to type in multiple forms at the top level
 - Metacontext - allow consumer to define custom functions visible to the user
 - Performance optimization (once development stabilizes)
 - Full unit test suite (once development stabilizes)